muusssari/openweather-API/README.md

 # openweather-API
 School assignment of how to use JSON and extract data from openweathermap.org

-NOTE: API key from OpenWeather is missing, because I took it away from the code.
+NOTE: API key from OpenWeather is currently missing.
 Get a specific API key from openweathermap.org

 Original assignment:
 - parse the JSON data and output it to div.